canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 After loading a persistent license, it is automatically stored on the browser's side, but the RxPlayer still has to store an ID to be able to retrieve the right session when reloading the same content later.
-Because of that, persistent-license management comes in two part in the RxPlayer API (as usual here, those should be set in `keySystems`):

-1. You'll have to set the `persistentLicense` boolean to `true`

-2. You'll have to provide a license storage mechanism and set it as the `licenseStorage` property.
+Because of that, you'll have to provide a storage mechanism and set it as a `persistentLicenseConfig` property of `loadVideo`'s `keySystems` option:

 ```js
 rxPlayer.loadVideo({